gchq/stroom-docs/user-guide/pipelines/reference-data.md

 ## Lookups

 Lookups are performed in XSLT Filters using the XSLT functions.
-In order to perform a lookup one or more reference feeds must be specified on the XSLT Filter.
+In order to perform a lookup one or more reference feeds must be specified on the XSLT Filter pipeline element.
-Each reference feed is specified along with a reference loader pipeline to load the data.
+Each reference feed is specified along with a reference loader pipeline that will ingest the specified feed (optional convert it into `reference:2` XML if it is not already) and pass it into a Reference Data Filter pipeline element.

+### Reference Feeds & Loaders

+In the XSLT Filter pipeline element multiple combinations of feed and reference loader pipeline can be specified.
+There must be at least one in order to perform lookups.
+If there are multiple then when a lookup is called for a given time, the effective stream for each feed/loader combination is determined.
+The effective stream for each feed/loader combination will be loaded into the store, unless it is already present.

+When the actual lookup is performed Stroom will try to find the key/map in each of the effective streams that have been loaded.
+If the lookup is unsuccessful in the effective stream for the first feed/loader combination then it will try the next, and so on until it has tried all of them.
+For this reason if you have multiple feed/loader combinations then order is important.
+It is possible for multiple effective streams to contain the same map/key so a feed/loader combination higher up the list will trump one lower down with the same map/key.
+Also if you have some lookups that may not return a value and others that should always return a value then the feed/loader for the latter should be higher up the list so it is searched first.

 ### Standard Key/Value Lookups